Skip to main content

 Climate And Weather

-Cienfuegos province has a tropical climate with a pronounced dry season influenced by the rain shadow of the Trinidad mountain range.
+Cienfuegos province has a tropical climate with a pronounced dry season influenced by the rain shadow of the Escambray mountain range.
 Annual rainfall at El Purial averages 1,000–1,300 mm, with the wet season concentrated between May and October.
 Mean temperatures range from 24–27°C year-round, with coastal breezes moderating summer heat.
 The dry season from November through April can produce moisture deficits that stress the semi-deciduous forest, causing partial leaf shedding.
 The region lies in Cuba's main hurricane corridor, and historical storms have caused significant forest damage and subsequent vegetation change across the protected landscape.

 Human History